topranks/homerlabs/getting_started.md

 &nbsp;
 #### 12. Add homer configuration file

 You'll need to create a homer configuration file at **/etc/homer/config.yaml**.
-The two main items to pay attention to here are:
+The main items to pay attention to here are:

 |Variable path|Description|
 |-------------|-----------|